cloudify-cosmo/docs.getcloudify.org/content/working_with/console/pages/_index.md

 * These pages can also exist for non-admin users, but can have different set of widgets.
 {{% /note %}}

 Admin users can customize each page, including which widgets are shown and their position on the page.
+More details how to do that can be found in [Customization]({{< relref "working_with/console/customization/_index.md" >}}) section.

 {{%children style="h3" description="true"%}}